mit-satori/getting-started/satori-getting-started.rst

 section to see how to start an interactive session using the exisitng LSF workload manager.

 **Note** Satori is in the process of being migrated to the SLURM Workload manager.
 Visit the `Interactive Jobs <https://mit-satori.github.io/satori-workload-manager-using-slurm.html#interactive-jobs>`__ section to see how to start an interactive session using the new  SLURM workload manager.
+**Note:** More recent CUDA Drivers are only available on Slurm.

 Running Batch Jobs